BergQuester/v8tr.github.io/_posts/2018-06-13-initialization-with-literals.md

 ### ExpressibleByArrayLiteral

-Conform to `ExpressibleByArrayLiteral` protocol when implementing custom collections that are backed by an *Array*, ex. *Stack, Graph, Queue, LinkedList* etc. Here is a simple example of a `Sentence` collection that demonstrates the idea.
+Conform to `ExpressibleByArrayLiteral` protocol when implementing custom collections that are backed by an *Array*, ex. *Stack, Graph, Queue, LinkedList* etc. Here is a simple example of a `Sentence` struct that demonstrates the idea.

 {% highlight swift linenos %}

 struct Sentence {
     let words: [String]
 }

 extension Sentence: ExpressibleByArrayLiteral {
     init(arrayLiteral elements: String...) {
         self = Sentence(words: elements)
     }
 }

 {% endhighlight %}

 {: .box-note}
-*Array type and the array literal are different things.
+*An array type and an array literal are different things.
 This means that you can’t initialize a type that conforms to `ExpressibleByArrayLiteral` by assigning an existing array to it.*

 According to the above, the following example does not compile: